All-party Parliamentary Dog Advisory Welfare Group

 This meeting will be followed by drinks, food & networking at a nearby hotel bar.
 Thanks to Agria Pet Insurance for all their generous support.

-This will most likely be another popular event with limited places so as always it'll be first come first served & please only RSVP if you can definitely make it.
+This is already another very popular event with limited places so, as always, it'll be first come first served & please only RSVP if you can definitely make it.

 Copyright © 2018 All-party Parliamentary Dog Advisory Welfare Group - All Rights Reserved.